thelfer/tfel/docs/web/behaviour-variable.md

 property declared in the behaviour `Plasticity` (see the `shared_material_properties` option below for details on how to declare shared material properties).
-To avoid conflicts, the names and external names of this new material properties are modified using the options `variables_prefix`, `variables_suffix`, `external_names_prefix` or `external_names_suffix`.
+To avoid conflicts, the names and external names of these new material properties are modified using the options `variables_prefix`, `variables_suffix`, `external_names_prefix` or `external_names_suffix`.